 Research suggests that when LLLT is applied to the scalp, it acts to increase the number of hair follicles as well as hair’s tensile strength.
 This is likely achieved through improved microvascular circulation, reduced inflammation, and increased cell energy in the form of adenosine triphosphatase (ATP).5Waiz M, Saleh AZ, Hayani R et al (2006) Use of the pulsed infrared diode laser (904 nm) in the treatment of alopecia areata.
 J Cosmet Laser Ther 8:27–30.

-Light therapy is an attractive option for patients in search of hair growth solutions – especially those who are interested in at-home treatment.
+Light therapy is an attractive option for patients in search of hair growth solutions.
+This is especially true for those who are interested in at-home treatment.
 Patients with patterned hair loss have impressive levels of success with at-home LLLT devices.

 A brief history of light laser therapy devices